 Once they’ve collected the information, compiled your credit history, and generated a credit report, the credit reporting agencies sell that information back to the lenders, so that they can determine your creditworthiness.
 Based on that information, lenders can decide whether or not to lend to you, and if they do, what your interest rate should be.
 They may also sell that information (i.e. your credit report) to insurance companies, employers, and any other company that has “permissible purpose” to access consumer credit data.
 You are also able to see your credit reports either by purchasing one from one of the credit reporting bureaus or for free once a year from AnnualCreditReport.com, a federally mandated site.
-In addition, Credit.com’s Credit Report Card provides you an easy-to-understand overview of your credit history, along with your free credit scores.
+In addition, Credit.com’s free Credit Report Card provides you an easy-to-understand overview of your credit history, along with your free credit scores.

 The information in your credit reports is used to generate your three digit credit scores.
 Since there are three credit reporting bureaus, and the information collected by them can vary from bureau to bureau, your credit scores may also vary depending in which bureau they are using to ascertain your credit history.
 Beyond that, there a many different credit scoring models or formulas, which change from lender to lender.
 In fact, you’ve probably heard of FICO scores before – but you don’t have just one FICO score – you have dozens!